Monthly Archives: February 2021

 One day a traveling salesman came to our house selling books.
 Without my parents’ permission, I agreed to purchase this all-in-one encyclopedia, as it was a great deal, or so I thought.
 I didn’t have to pay for it immediately, but there was a catch– I would also have to buy a Spanish-English dictionary that came as part of the package, but it hadn’t been published quite yet.
 When it did get published, the guy came to our house a second time to deliver the dictionary and to collect the money I owed.
 My father was home at the time, and I told him what I had done, and asked him to pay for the books.
 He got very angry at both me and the salesman.
 He chased the poor guy away and slammed the front door and then he yelled at me and told me to never do something like that again.
 I guess the salesman was too scared to come back, as my dad was not one to be messed with, and as a result I kept the encyclopedia without paying for it.
 I was very hurt at my dad, but realized later that I should have first asked for permission to buy the books.
 My parents didn’t have a lot of money, and things like this were considered frivolous.

 The boy I had the crush on ended up “unfriending” me shortly after school started in the Fall of 1973.
 Just my luck.
 He also switched schools and ended up at Rincon or Catalina.
 I don’t even know.
 So there I was, with only my santito cousins to hang out with.
 It took a while to get to know people and make new friends.
 I had to give up playing the cello too, because the school did not have an orchestra program.
-I didn’t want to give up music, however, so I took up the saxophone and joined the band.
+I didn’t want to give up music altogether, however, so I took up the saxophone and joined the band.
 That’s where I made my first friends.

 The main entrance to Salpointe.
 The school would later change its name to Salpointe Catholic High School.